If I do not have a background in psychology, how can I get ready for graduate study in psychology?

 - Pass the GRE psychology test with a score of 550 or better.

-- Take Psychology for Everyone (noncredit option), a course offered through our continuting education department.
-(Summer only.)
+- Take Psychology for Everyone (noncredit option), a course offered once a year by Continuing Education.

 - Pass one undergraduate introductory psychology course, one undergraduate abnormal psychology course, and one undergraduate social psychology course.
 These courses may be taken through the institution of the student’s choice, ideally prior to enrollment in a Counseling Psychology degree program.
 (Credit hours are not applicable to the degree.)
 Evidence of passing grades must be presented to an advisor.